theangrydevblog/theangrydevblog/README.md

 ## Instructions

+### How to add React components

+Since the app is not a full-fledged SPA, we only need to load the React virtual DOM in certain pages.
+We maintain a separate Webpack config file for this and bundle our React components in a separate file called `bundle-react.js`.
+We define our React components as `.jsx` files in `assets/js/components` and Webpack bundles them with Babel, which has its own config file called `.babelrc`.
+Once run, the bundled file is created in `dist/bundle-react.js` and we load this file only in pages where a React virtual DOM is needed.

 ### How to install dependencies

 * This project uses pipenv for Python dependency management.
 All Python packages should be installed with `pipenv install <package>`